AKASH8525/pearlthoughts-internship/README.md

+# 1. Task Title

-# Automated Strapi Deployment using GitHub Actions and Terraform on AWS
+**Automated Strapi Deployment using GitHub Actions and Terraform on AWS**

 ---